eudoxia0/eudoxia0.github.io/article/_posts/2025-04-13-my-backup-infrastructure-2025-edition.md

 I have a recurring task on my [todo list][todo] whereby, once a week, I plug in the external drives, run the backup script, and also take a restic snapshot.

+I could leave the drives plugged in all the time, and run `rsync` automatically every day, but my MacBook Air doesn't have enough ports for that and, also, this risks propagating data loss to the backups, which defeats the purpose.
+My doing manual backups, if I lose data unintentionally, I have up to a week to notice and restore it from the SSD.

 [APFS]: https://en.wikipedia.org/wiki/Apple_File_System
 [Borg]: https://www.borgbackup.org/
 [Rclone]: https://rclone.org/